Overview

 Issues

-The scope of detention is expanded to include a broad range of offenses such as burglary, theft, larceny, shoplifting, and assault of a law enforcement officer, which could result in increased detentions without clear justification or assessment of severity (Section 2).
+The amendment in Section 2 expands detention for additional offenses such as burglary, theft, larceny, shoplifting, and assault of a law enforcement officer, potentially leading to a significant increase in detentions without clear justification or assessment of the offenses' severity.
+This could have serious social and political implications regarding immigration policy and enforcement.

-There is a lack of clarity on what constitutes 'urgent humanitarian reasons or a significant public benefit' for granting parole, which may lead to inconsistent application and leave room for subjective interpretation (Section 3).
+The lack of clarity regarding what constitutes 'urgent humanitarian reasons or a significant public benefit' for granting parole in Section 3 could lead to inconsistent application and potential abuse of the parole system, raising legal and ethical concerns.

 Sections